A+ Chess Puzzle

 - All Chess Puzzle test questions are now multiple-choice format, to allow for a broader scope of questions and increase the educational value of the contest (and make grading even easier).

-- Scoring is simple.
-For the main test and tiebreaker sections, contestants receive one point for each correct answer.
-There are no deductions for incorrect or unanswered questions.
-All grade levels will take the same tiebreaker section.
+- All grade levels will take the same tiebreaker section.
 Tiebreakers need only be graded for contestants actually involved in a tie.

 Study and Practice Resources